-Results of urine and blood tests usually take at least seven working days to come back from the laboratory.
+Results of urine and blood tests can take between 48 hours and seven working days to come back from the laboratory.
 We do not contact you with results.
 The person ordering the test should tell you whether you need a further appointment after or whether you should phone reception.

 By registering online to detail coded record, you will be able to access all future blood results online as well.